-Nevada Revised Statue: Each school's wellness policy shall include: Guidelines for revenue accounting, in accordance with NRS 233B.050, or in accordance with established school district rules of practice.
+Nevada Revised Statue: Each School's wellness policy shall include: Guidelines for revenue accounting in accordance with NRS 233B.050, or in accordance with established school district rules of practices.
+We would follow the NCSD's Policies and Procedures as it relates to the sale of food as mentioned above.